ACM40960/project-DeepankarVyas/README.md

 - Random Forest
 - Nueral Networks

-Further details about the hyperparameters tuned for each model and the metric used for selecting the optimal hyperparameters can be found here [Model Training and Tuning](https://github.com/ACM40960/project-DeepankarVyas/tree/main/training-tuning_testing)
+Further details about the hyperparameters tuned for each model and the metric used for selecting the optimal hyperparameters can be found here [Model Training and Tuning](https://github.com/ACM40960/project-DeepankarVyas/tree/main/training-tuning_testing) (check out the README file of this section for more details).

 ---
 #### Model Evaluation and Generalized Predictive Performance